About Us | Contact | Subscribe

-Jazz sensation and 1930's crooner Al Bowlly sings "Melancholy Baby" to the accompaniment of his regular pianist Monia Litter, in this segment filmed in 1934 at Pathe Studios in London.
+Jazz sensation and 1930's crooner Al Bowlly sings "Melancholy Baby" to the accompaniment of his regular pianist Monia Litter, in this segment filmed at Pathe Studios in London in 1934.

 *"My Melancholy Baby" was written by Ernie Burnett with lyrics by George Norton and published in 1912.
 The song was first sung publicly at the Mozart Cafe in Denver, Colorado by William Frawley; known for his role as Fred Mertz on the "I Love Lucy" television show later in his career.

 Albert Allick Bowlly was born on January 7th 1898 in Lourenco Margues, Mozambique.
 Originally from South Africa he was singer/songwriter, and bandleader, who became a popular Jazz crooner during the British dance band era of the late 1920's and 1930's and later worked in the United States, accompanying Roy Fox and Ray Noble's Orchestras in 1930.
 His records sold well and his name became associated with success as a result of his appearance on over 500 records produced over the next four years.